ryanrolds/blog/content/posts/this_blog_part_1.md

 All of the handlers (`postHandler`, `staticHandler`, ...) are pretty much the same.
 They get the `key` from the URL's path and use the key to look up the page/post/asset in the matching cache/map.
 The handler compares the looked up item's Etag (MD5 hash + file length) with the value of the `If-None-Match` header in the HTTP request to determine if browser needs to receive an updated version of the content/asset.
 Next, the handler sets some HTTP caching headers.

 The current version of the site uses the `must-revalidate` cache control directive, which isn't great.
 Each asset referenced by the HTML document still requires an HTTP request to confirm that a newer version isn't available.
-In the future I will be switch `must-revalidate` out for `max-age=<seconds in one month>` and adding the MD5 hash to the query string of each asset referenced in the HTML document.
+In the future, I will be switch `must-revalidate` out for `max-age=<seconds in one month>` and adding the MD5 hash to the query string of each asset referenced in the HTML document.
 This will probably be a future blog post as it's a pretty popular technique.
 MDN has a great page on [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching).

 Once the headers have been written out, the actual HTTP body (CSS, images, HTML, ...) is written to the browser and the request is complete.
 That's pretty much it for the high-level stuff.
 There is a good chance that as I refine the code I will write additional posts about the internals.

 ## Running and Docker

 Running the program is pretty straightforward.
-Checkout the repo with git and place it in your `$GOPATH`.
+Check out the repo with Git and place it in your `$GOPATH`.
 Go to that directory and run `make install && make build && ./pedantic_orderliness` and then visit `http://localhost:8080` in your browser.

 A `Dockerfile` and `docker-compose.yaml` files have also been created.
 If you have Docker installed and setup you can run the blog by simply running `docker-compose up`.
 The Dockerfile uses a multi-stage build and alpine images to keep the image size small, about 20MB.